Drive changes in behaviour with an Incentive Program.

 Be sure to discuss how the product may be positioned to buyers, and whether the distributor should work with staff to train them on the product as well.
 When your channel partners know more about your product, they will become more confident about selling it, and thus be more effective when pitching it.

-Don’t forget to track and analyse
+3. Don’t forget to track and analyse

-Your program data is crucial to the understanding of how your program is driving business activity and determining the changes that will improve performance.
+Your program data is crucial to the understanding of how your distributor loyalty program is driving business activity and determining the changes that will improve performance.
 Your program should be tracking the behaviours of your channel partners (and potentially end-users), and as a result, could yield early warnings about the market and competitive developments.

 Track results: return on investment is a key metric to monitor.
 This will ensure that both sides are keeping up their ends of the deal.
 Volume, market share, or growth of strategic accounts can all be measured factors as well.

-The recipe for a successful incentive program includes the following: establishing objectives, announcing goals and expectations, garnering measurable results, and sufficiently rewarding effort.
+Remember, the recipe for a successful incentive program includes the following: establishing objectives, announcing goals and expectations, garnering measurable results, and sufficiently rewarding effort.

 Want to get in touch?

-Fill out the form below and let’s talk about your next Incentive strategy.
+Fill out the form below and let’s talk about your next customer loyalty program, sales incentive or sales promotion.